OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 ## Set up your environment

-- To create an add-in project that uses the unified manifest for Microsoft 365, complete the [Outlook quick start for the unified manifest](../quickstarts/outlook-quickstart-json-manifest.md).
-- To create an add-in project that uses the XML manifest with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator).
+Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) in which you create an Outlook add-in with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

 To turn on this feature in a preexisting add-in project, see [Configure the manifest](#configure-the-manifest).

 ## Configure the manifest

+The steps to configure the manifest vary depending on which type of manifest your add-in uses.

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)